Bayesian Nonparametric Cost-Effectiveness Analyses: Causal Estimation and Adaptive Subgroup Discovery: Adaptive Subgroup Discovery

 Using the given MCMC outputs for subgroup discovery is challenging for two reasons.
-First, the vector of cluster assignment labels, $c_{1:n}^{(m)}$, have no meaning across MCMC iterations.
-This is known as label switching \cite{Dahl2006, stephens2000}.To illustrate, consider that a new cost-effectiveness cluster forms in iteration $m+1$ and all subjects previously in another cluster are re-assigned to this new cluster.
+First, the vector of cluster assignment labels, $c_{1:n}^{(m)}$, have no meaning across MCMC iterations - making it difficult to determine the posterior mode partition.
+This is known as label switching \citep{stephens2000}.
+To illustrate, consider that a new cost-effectiveness cluster forms in iteration $m+1$ and all subjects previously in another cluster are re-assigned to this new cluster.
 In this case, even though the assignment has changed, the underlying composition of the cluster did not.
-As a solution, we propose to keep track of the $n\times n$ adjacency matrix $\mathcal{C}^{(m)}$, where the $ij^{th}$ element is a binary indicator of subject $i$ and $j$ being in the same cost-effectiveness cluster.
+As a solution, we propose to keep track of the $n\times n$ adjacency matrix $\mathcal{C}^{(m)}$, where the $ij^{th}$ element, $\mathcal{C}_{ij}^{(m)}$, is a binary indicator of subject $i$ and $j$ being in the same cost-effectiveness cluster at iteration $m$.
 Note that this is just the vector $c_{1:n}^{(m)}$ re-arranged into a matrix.
 Taking the elementwise mean of this matrix across the $m$ posterior draws yields a probability matrix $\mathcal{P} = (1/M) \sum_m \mathcal{C}^{(m)}$ where $ij^{th}$ element, $\mathcal{P}_{ij}$, is the posterior probability of subject $i$ and $j$ being in the same cost-effectiveness cluster.
-To get a hard clustering assignment, we then search draws, $\{ c_{1:n}^{(m)} \}_{1:M}$, for the assignment that is ``closest" to $\mathcal{P}$.
+To get a hard clustering assignment, we then search draws, $\{ c_{1:n}^{(m)} \}_{1:M}$, for the assignment that is ``closest'' to $\mathcal{P}$.
 That is, we search for $c^*_{1:n} = \argmin_{m} ||\mathcal{C}^{(m)} - \mathcal{P}||$, where $||\cdot||$ is some matrix norm.
+As in earlier papers on Bayesian clustering, here we adopt ``Binder's Loss'' $|| \cdot || = \sum_{i,j} ( \mathcal{C}^{(m)}_{ij} - \mathcal{P}_{ik} )^2$ \citep{Binder1978, Dahl2006}.
 This essentially approximates the posterior mode of the EDP-induced partition, $\mathcal{P}$.
-Figure \ref{fig:clustgraph} visualizes $\mathcal{P}$ as a weighted graph where each subject is a node and the length of vertices connecting two nodes are inversely proportional to $\mathcal{P}_{ij}$.
+Figure \ref{fig:clustgraph} visualizes $\mathcal{P}$ from an illustrative synthetic example as a weighted graph where each subject is a node and the length of vertices connecting two nodes are inversely proportional to $\mathcal{P}_{ij}$.
 Subjects with low posterior probability of being in the same cost-effectiveness cluster are far apart on the graph.
 Such figures are good tools for assessing uncertainty in posterior mode assignments, $c_i^*$.
 For instance, the points between the group of dark red and blue clusters represent subjects with highly uncertain mode assignments.
 The covariate effects of these subjects look just as similar to the well-separated dark blue points as they do to the well-separated dark red points.